 Top 10 things to do in Papeete

-If you decide to visit French Polynesia (islands and archipelagos), take the time to discover the island of Tahiti and its capital, Papeete.
+If you decide to visit French Polynesia (islands and archipelagos) during your vacations or your honeymoon, take the time to discover and to travel to the island of Tahiti and its capital, Papeete.
 The city is charming and it is definitely worth spending a day or two there.
-Here‘s my top 10 things to do in Papeete!
+Here‘s my top 10 things to do in Papeete, Tahiti!
 As I write these few lines, I have been living on Tahiti Island for two years, not far from Papeete’s city center.
 Therefore, I had quite some time to explore the city.
 So, here are some advices.
 By the way, are you considering moving to French Polynesia?

 I talk about it at the end of the article, but a very interesting thing to do from Papeete (or even Moorea since 2020) is to enjoy a day on a catamaran to the atoll of Tetiaroa.
 I particularly recommend Poe Charter which are really good!
 Enjoy in addition to 10% discount with the code “les2pieds“.